bashofmann/serverless-php-workshop/README.md

 required format of the queue, so collecting simply any HTTP request with a JSON body isn't possible.

+Most services that send webhooks will do something simple like retry (possibly with exponential back-off) for webhooks that receive a 4xx or 5xx HTTP status code.
+But most won't do anything beyond this, and many will eventually give up.
+Unlike more intelligent API consumers (e.g. a front end application, or a custom 3rd party implementation) sending an error message will be fairly pointless - most likely we, as developers of the webhook receiver, will need to handle this.

 With a considerable amount of YAML we can create a service that exposes an API gateway endpoint that provides a simple proxy, speaking the required language of the queue so that any JSON request sent to the